iwmdigital/wp_culture24/README.md

 Requires an API key from Culture24

-If you wish to try the supplied map code put [gmap3.js](https://github.com/jbdemonte/gmap3) in the culture24/theme folder.
+If you wish to try the supplied map code put [gmap3.js](https://github.com/jbdemonte/gmap3) in the culture24/theme folder

 ### Installation

-Clone or extract the files to wp-content/plugins/culture24.
+Clone or extract the files to wp-content/plugins/culture24

-Enable the plugin via the admin control panel.
+Enable the plugin via the admin control panel

-Enter your API key via the wp-admin/culture24/settings page.
+Enter your API key via the wp-admin/culture24/settings page

-The plugin provides admin pages for testing and building queries.
+The plugin provides admin pages for testing and building queries

-Sample implementation code can be found in the wp-content/plugins/culture24/theme folder.
+Sample implementation code can be found in the wp-content/plugins/culture24/theme folder

 ### Links